bassemdahmeni/Breast-Cancer-Morph-Features/README.md

 ## 🎯 Project Overview

 This project implements and extends the methodologies from the research paper **"Detection of breast pathologies in digital mammography images by thresholding and mathematical morphology"** (Aouat et al., 2023) using the **CBIS-DDSM dataset**.
-We develop specialized morphological pipelines for detecting mammographic anomalies including microcalcifications, masses, spiculations, and architectural distortions.
+We develop specialized morphological pipelines for detecting mammographic anomalies including microcalcifications and masses .
 The extracted morphological features serve as input for machine learning models for breast cancer classification and segmentation.

 ## 📚 Research Foundation